+That has led some undocumented persons who've been in the U.S. for ten years to deliberately submit some such application, knowing that it will ultimately fail.
+In fact, unscrupulous immigration practitioners or notaries sometimes suggest this (and charge good money to prepare the application).
 There's a huge problem with this strategy.
 The immigration judge might figure out what you did.
 This is the same judge whom you will need to convince that you are a moral, law-abiding person.
 Your submission of an application that's frivolous at best and fraudulent at worst could completely undermine that.
 In fact, the law says that someone who submits a frivolous asylum application becomes permanently eligible for any other immigration benefits.

-Somewhat obviously, the point of removal proceedings is, from the government's view, to attempt to deport the immigrant.
+Somewhat obviously, the point of removal proceedings is, from the U.S. government's view, to attempt to deport the immigrant.
 If you manage to place yourself into such proceedings and then lose your case, you might be able to appeal to the Board of Immigration Appeals, and then to federal court (with the help of a lawyer, which will be expensive), but eventually you could be ordered deported and given a date to show up for transport out of the United States.

 What's more, many immigration judges see their role as that of enforcer.
 You can't choose your judge, and you might be assigned one who is entirely unsympathetic to your situation.
 The judge is allowed to deny your case for discretionary reasons, meaning because the judge simply didn't feel emotionally moved enough to grant it.